 During my nightly bath, I review my day and acknowledge my Self for what I did.
 (I have a daily goal to take 7 inspired actions each day in the direction of my dreams — but that's a blog post for another day...) and during my bath I remember what actions I took that day and acknowledge my Self for it.

-And here's why this is so vitally important: In my coaching and counseling practice I work with many people that are beating themselves up, worried that they're 'missing out' or not 'keeping up' or 'falling behind' or tons of other lies that we tend to tell ourselves.
-Taking a few minutes (less than 1 really) to acknowledge what we've done that day, actions that we've taken in creating a life we love, helps to keep us on track and notice that we are indeed moving in the direction of our dreams.
+And here's why this is so vitally important: In my coaching practice, I work with many people that are constantly beating themselves up, worried that they're 'missing out' or not 'keeping up' or 'falling behind' or tons of other lies that we tend to tell ourselves.
+Taking a few minutes (less than 1 minute, really) to acknowledge what we've done that day, actions that we've taken in creating a life we love, helps to keep us on track and notice that we are indeed moving in the direction of our dreams.

 Make sense?
 I hope so.